wp-plugins/groundwork/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Watch the included tutorial on the main plugin dashboard menu
 1. Create some content
-1. Place the shortcode '[groundwork]' on a page
+1. Place the shortcode [groundwork] on a page
 1. Enjoy your library!

 == Screenshots ==